 Once you have protected all the areas you can’t get treatment on, it is time to prepare your spruce.
 This is not a difficult process and should not take you too long.
 Make sure your Log Cabin is clean, dry and free from any sharp edges.
 If you do find any, a quick rubbing over with some sand paper will smooth these.

 Make sure your Log Cabin is clean before you start treating it.
 If the dirt build up is not too heavy, you can do this by hand with a damp cloth.
-If you think the dirt needs something stronger, a quick blast with your pressure washer should help get the dirt from the grain.
+If you think the dirt needs something stronger, a quick blast with a pressure washer should help get the dirt from the grain.
 Ensure you give your Log Cabin time to dry before applying a new coat of treatment.

 Another benefit of the cleaning process is that it can show up any areas that may be suffering from damage due to heavy rain, or any leaks in the roof boards and around your cabin.
 Keep a lookout for these.
 In most cases, a waterproof silicone sealant can be added after you’ve finished treating your cabin to prevent this.